counternote/counternote/spec.md

 ### Trem

 A [trem][trem] is the rapid articulation of a sustained [sound][sounds].
 It is denoted by `!!` after the [sound][sounds] `ja!!.`.

+### Node

+A [node][node] is the place where a resonating medium remains static such as at the twelfth fret with the second harmonic or an overtone accentuated in throat singing.
+It is denoted by `*` followed by the number for the nth harmonic: `jo*3` is the [node][node] for the third harmonic at the seventh or nineteenth fret that sounds like the first string on a guitar `we`.
+Rather than notating the pitch as a listener might hear it, Counternote notates the harmonic as it’s played.

 ## Drift